teckcamp/teckcamp.github.io/privacy.md

 **<a id="Deleting your Meetup Mates Account"></a>5.
 Deleting your Meetup Mates Account**

-You can delete your account by going here Your Meetup Mates Slack Channel posts won’t be deleted, but there will no longer be any personal information associated with them.
+You can delete your account by clicking on <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.
+Your Meetup Mates Slack Channel posts won’t be deleted, but there will no longer be any personal information associated with them.

 **Data requests**
-If you’d like you can ask us to provide details of the personal information we hold about you, under the 2018 EU General Data Protection Regulation (GDPR).
+If you’d like, you can always ask us to provide details of the personal information we hold about you, under the 2018 EU General Data Protection Regulation (GDPR).
 To request this information, please email us at [meetupmatesldn@gmail.com](mailto:meetupmatesldn@gmail.com?Subject= Meetup Mates Privacy Policy).

 **<a id="Change of purpose"></a>6.
 Change of purpose**